nodestream-proj/nodestream/docs/docs/guides/creating-your-own-argument-resolver.md

 ## Registering your ArgumentResolver

 ArgumentResolvers are registered via the [entry_points](https://setuptools.pypa.io/en/latest/userguide/entry_point.html#entry-points-for-plugins) API of a Python Package.
 Specifically, the `entry_point` named `argument_resolvers` inside of the `nodestream.plugins` group is loaded.
 It is expected to be a subclass of `nodestream.pipeline.argument_resolvers:ArgumentResolver` as directed above.
-A

 The `entry_point` should be a module that contains at least one argument resolver class.
 At runtime, the module will be loaded and all classes that inherit from `nodestream.pipeline.argument_resolvers:ArgumentResolver` will be registered.